 miRagen’s lead program in hematological malignancy targets miR-155, a microRNA that has key roles in the differentiation, function and proliferation of blood and lymph cells.
 Therapeutic inhibition of miR-155 in lymphoma cells restores normal function and reduces the aberrant cell proliferation that is characteristic of cancerous cells.

-Tissues and organs in the body respond to injury through a wound-healing reponse involving formation of fibrous scar tissue, characterized by deposition of extracellular matrix proteins like collagen and elastin.
-In the setting of chronic stress, however, progessive accumulation of fibrotic tissue impairs the function of vital organs like the heart, lungs, liver and kidney and is a major (and largely untreatable) contributor to morbidity and mortality.
+Tissues and organs in the body respond to injury through a wound-healing response involving formation of fibrous scar tissue which is characterized by deposition of extracellular matrix proteins like collagen and elastin.
+In the setting of chronic stress however, progressive accumulation of fibrotic tissue impairs the function of vital organs like the heart, lungs, liver and kidney and is a major (and largely untreatable) contributor to morbidity and mortality.

-Discoveries by miRagen researchers revealed that miR-29 is a powerful regulator of extracellular matrix production and is an attractive therapeutic target for the treatment of pathological fibrosis and wound healing indications.
+Discoveries by miRagen researchers revealed that miR-29 is a powerful regulator of extracellular matrix production and is an attractive therapeutic target for the treatment of cutaneous and pathological fibrosis